Private Behavioural Consultations

 - Uncontrollable Behaviour

-Our job is to assess whether we are able to assist you with your dogs particular behavioural problem.
-If we feel we can address the problem with training and management strategies alone we will provide you with this advice immediately.
-We then also send a training plan, via email, for you to refer to and we keep in contact with you for on-going support.
+My job is to assess whether I am able to assist you with your dogs particular behavioural problem.
+If I feel I can address the problem with training and management strategies alone, I will provide you with this advice immediately.
+I will also send a training plan, via email, for you to refer to and I keep in contact with you for on-going support.

 However, it is important to understand that not all behavioural problems can be addressed using training alone, as they may have associated psychological and/or physiological factors.
-Keeping this in mind during our assessment, we may decide that the best option for your dog’s welfare and well-being, is to refer you to a Veterinary Behaviourist.
-The Veterinary Behaviourist will then provide us with all of the important information that is required for us to step back in and continue with your dog’s training plan when appropriate.
+Keeping this in mind during our assessment, I may decide that the best option for your dog’s welfare and well-being, is to refer you to a Veterinary Behaviourist.
+The Veterinary Behaviourist will then provide me with all of the important information that is required for me to step back in and continue with your dog’s training plan when appropriate.

-Please contact us any time to discuss your dog’s concern.
-We understand that these problems can be very sensitive issues that require patience and lots of support and guidance from your trainer.
-We are here to support you through this process, whether it be through a referral and/or on-going training.
+Please contact me any time to discuss your dog’s concern.
+I understand that these problems can be very sensitive issues that require patience and lots of support and guidance from your dog trainer.
+I am here to support you through this process, whether it be through a referral and/or on-going training.

 *Severe cases of aggression, separation anxiety and other associated anxiety disorders will be referred directly to a Veterinary Behaviourist*